LeeChanJuKor/HDSUCI/README.md

+# Implementation of the HDSUCI method

-This source code implements the high-order implicit time integration methods proposed in the accompanying research paper.
+This repository contains the implementation of the numerical methods proposed in the paper:
+**"Implicit s-sub-step time integration schemes with (s+1)th-order accuracy and dissipation control."**

-The code is written in MATLAB and developed by:
+The source code is currently private and will be made publicly available upon publication of the paper.
-Chanju Lee (corean1377@korea.ac.kr)
-Gunwoo Noh (gunwoonoh@korea.ac.kr)

-It is distributed under the MIT License (https://opensource.org/license/mit/).